Honda HR-V interior

-All HR-V models come with some soft, squidgy plastics on the doors and centre console and you get a set of funky touch-sensitive heating and ventilation controls as standard.
+All Honda HR-V cars come with some soft, squidgy plastics on the doors and centre console and you get a set of funky touch-sensitive heating and ventilation controls as standard.
 These look super slick but not having any physical buttons means you’ll have to take your eyes off the road for a second to tweak the settings for the standard climate control.

-It’s a similar story with the touchscreen infotainment system you get in SE models and above.
+It’s a similar story with the touchscreen infotainment system you get in SE cars and above.
 It looks pretty sharp but its on-screen buttons and complicated menus make it a real pain to use on the move.

 Forget rocket science – finding your way around the HR-V’s unfathomable infotainment system is a real test of brain power

-Entry-level HR-Vs come with a very basic digital display for the stereo.
+The entry-level Honda HR-V come with a very basic digital display for the stereo.
 Its dark blue and black graphics aren’t particularly easy to read but at least you get a physical volume knob and shortcut buttons to help you quickly tweak the stereo volume on the move.